 Vitamin B12: This is a water-soluble vitamin involved in the function of every cell in the body.
 It's particularly important in the formation of blood and the function of the brain.
 As B12 is critical for life, it's by far the most important nutrient that plant-based eaters must be concerned with.
 In vegans, B12 deficiency is very common, with studies suggesting up to 92% of vegans are deficient in this critical nutrient.

 Omega-3–containing foods, especially those high in alpha-linolenic acid, can help the body produce longer-chain omega-3s such as eicosapentaenoic acid and docosahexaenoic acid.
-Vegan foods rich in omega-3 include chia, hemp, flax seeds, walnuts and soybeans.
-A daily intake of 200 to 300 milligrammes of EPA and DHA from an algae oil supplement is an alternative preventive measure against omega-3 deficiency.
+Vegan foods rich in omega-3 include chia, hemp, flax seeds, walnuts, and soybeans.
+A daily intake of 200 to 300 milligrams of EPA and DHA from an algae oil supplement is an alternative preventive measure against omega-3 deficiency.

 Iron: Despite a plentiful dark leafy green diet, without vitamin C, very little iron is absorbed and any benefits won't be obtained.
 Additionally, the type of iron in plant-based sources contain non-haem iron, which is difficult to absorb.
 With too much iron causing serious health complications, iron supplementation should only be considered where there is documented deficiency.